mainkoon81/oo-Study-MCMC-R-II/README.md

   - (2) By explicitly giving a formula for the a priori probability density `ρ(m)`
     - We may choose the probability density: <img src="https://user-images.githubusercontent.com/31917400/76333067-02142c80-62e9-11ea-982b-75fde0f26607.jpg" />
     - In this example, where we only have an expression for `ρ(m)` , we have to generate samples from this distribution.
 This can be done in many different ways.
-One way is to start with a na¨ıve walk and then use the Metropolis rule to modify it, in order to sample the prior distribution `ρ(m)`.
+One way is to start with a **`Naive Random Walk`** and then use the Metropolis rule to modify it, in order to sample the prior distribution `ρ(m)`.